Introduction

 2. Add Esri Geodatabase Reader

-Add a Reader to the workspace.
+Add another Reader to the workspace and set the following:

 When prompted, select the PostalAddress from the Select Feature Types dialog.